Jefferson's Bourbon: Production

-In 2021, Jefferson's released Jefferson’s Rye Cognac Finish Whiskey (47% ABC) consisting of an aged rye whiskey finished for 9 to 19 months in used French Cognac casks.

-Jefferson's later released an Ocean aged at sea Rye Whiskey as their first-ever Ocean rye whiskey expression as Voyage #26.

 Reviews

 Jefferson's Small Batch Bourbon and Jefferson's Reserve received a 92 and 94 respectively from the Beverage Tasting Institute in 2012.
 Jefferson's Rye received a 92 from Wine Enthusiast in 2012.

 Food critic Morgan Murphy said "The dark amber of this bourbon makes it look like woodpile water, but the sweet caramel taste has a very restrained oak flavor."